p4zaa/Islander-DataLab/README.md

 ## Project Status and Usage 🍭
-This project is a personal side project and is not affiliated with any company or organization.
+🪬 This project is a personal side project and is not affiliated with any company or organization.
 It is not intended for commercial purposes.
 Rather, it is a labor of passion and curiosity carried out during my free time.

 > 🥂 Let's embark on this exciting journey of data-driven discovery amidst the sun ☀️, sand 🏖️, and waves! 🌊

-**Note:** This project respects privacy and ethical data usage.
+**🗒️ Note:** This project respects privacy and ethical data usage.
 Any personally identifiable information is anonymized before analysis.

 ---
 _Disclaimer: This project is not affiliated with or endorsed by the local governments of Koh Phangan, Koh Samui, and Koh Tao or any other relevant entities._